goozgooz/lab-34-drag-and-drop/README.md

       Route / Dashboard
         CategoryForm -- for creating categorys
-        [Category Item] -- list of Category items Dropzone
-             CategoryForm  -- for updating categorys
+        [Category Item] -- list of Category items CategoryForm  -- for updating categorys
            ExpenseForm -- for creating expenses
            [ExpenseItem]  -- list of expense items
-                Draggable
               ExpenseForm -- for updating an expense
 ```
-###### Daggable
-* Create a component that enable users to drag its children
-* It store data passed into its `dataTransferItem` prop on the event handler for `onDragStart`
-  * data should be stored as json under the MIME 'application/json'

-###### Dropable
-* Create a component that enables users to drop a Draggable component
+###### Update the CategoryItem Component
+* should keep all of the features described in lab-31
+* add an ExpenseForm to your category item that enables the user to create expenses on your app state
+* display list all the ExpenseItems belonging to the category

+##### ExpenseForm Component
+* should have an `onComplete` prop that will be invoked with the form state on submit
+* should support an `expense` prop that will both set the intial form state, and update the state in the hook on `componentWillReceiveProps()`
+* should have a `buttonText` prop that will configure the submit button's text

+##### ExpenseItem Component
-* onDrop it should invoke a callback with the data passed using the events dataTransferObject
+* should have a button that will delete the expense from the appState `onClick`
-  * remember to parse the json

-###### ExpenseItem
-* Wrap the contents of the ExpenseItem in a Draggable
+* should display the `name` and `price` of the component
-* Pass the expense data into the Draggables dataTransferItem prop
-* Implement field level validation for your expenses (title, amount required and properly typed)

-###### CategoryItem
-* Wrap the contents of a category item in a dropzone
-* When the onComplete of a Dropzone is fired update the expense so that it appears on the correct category
+* should display an ExpenseForm that will enable the user to update the expense in the app state
-* Implement field level validation for your categories (title, amount required and properly typed)

 #### Test
-* Test every component except app
+* Test your ExpenseForm and CategoryForm
 * Test all of your action creators
 * Test each reducer used in your apps combineReducers
-  * test that the validation is working!

 ####  Documentation
 Write a description of the project in your README.md